 love singing along with Kansas City Star.
 It’s one of those silly songs Roger wrote that leaves out all the struggle and heartache, and puts in everything that’s right with our hearts and heads.

 Besides, how often do you get a trombone solo and scat vocals in a country song?
-Yeah, Roger had a hard time coloring inside the lines. (continued)
+Yeah, Roger had a hard time coloring inside the lines.
+Continue reading “Better a Kansas City Star Than an Omaha Nobody”

 ove is, even in the best circumstances, a complex thing.
 Good songwriters find the words to sing about it.